kbaseIncubator/narrative-utils/README.md

 This is (currently) meant to be a catchall utility module for the new Narrative-Jupyterlab interface.
 It might eventually be broken down into sub-utilities, or more specialized things.
 For now, though, anything goes.
 Just decompose as logic dictates.

+Be sure to run `npm run build` and `npm run test` occcasionally to test your stuff!

 ### Testing
 Each added module should be accompanied by tests.
 This uses Mocha as the test runner and Chai as the runner language.
 All test specs are included under `test/`.
 They're expected to run in a Node environment.
 If your module expects some browser features, you might need to add those to the test runner.
 See `test/authSpec.js` for an example of using `jsdom` to dummy up a `window` and `document` feature.